Theo-Steiner/warped.nvim/readme.md

 # warped.nvim

 **warped.nvim** - keep your neovim's theme in sync with Warp (the awesome terminal).
+Using colorbuddy.nvim (A straightforward theming plugin by tjdevries) and fwatch.nvim.

 > ⚠️ Warp's API is not yet stable, so this plugin might break at any point.